zulip/zulip/docs/tutorials/life-of-a-request.md

   useful to check a link without downloading a potentially large link
 * OPTIONS (handled automatically, see more below)

-Of these, PUT, DELETE, HEAD, OPTIONS, and GET are *idempotent*, which means that we can send the request multiple times and get the same state on the server.
+Of these, DELETE, HEAD, OPTIONS, and GET are *idempotent*, which means that we can send the request multiple times and get the same state on the server.
 You might get a different response after the first request, as we like to give our clients an error so they know that no